 ALMOST 1,500 members of the public have provided information to Crimestoppers by phone and online this year.

-This has led to 192 arrests which once again ranks Cheshire Police as one of the highest performing forces in the country in converting Crimestoppers information into arrests.
+This has led to 192 arrests, which once again ranks Cheshire Constabulary as one of the highest performing forces in the country in converting Crimestoppers information into arrests.

-Throughout the year Crimestoppers have run many high profile campaigns in Cheshire on burglary, counterfeit goods, Illegal tobacco and drugs cultivation which have led to arrests.
-The service has also launched a youth website and brand Fearless.org.
+Throughout the year Crimestoppers has run many high-profile campaigns in Cheshire on burglary, counterfeit goods, Illegal tobacco and drugs cultivation which have led to arrests.
+The service has also launched a youth website and brand, Fearless.org.

-Nationally, the charity has achieved a one per cent increase in actionable information and a 10% increase in the number of people arrested and charged as a result of information passed to Crimestoppers.
+Nationally the charity has achieved a 1% increase in actionable information and a 10% increase in the number of people arrested and charged as a result of information passed to Crimestoppers.

-Crimestoppers operates the 24/7 0800 555 111 telephone number for people to pass on information about crimes anonymously.Š
+Crimestoppers operates the 24/7 0800 555 111 telephone number for people to pass on information about crimes anonymously.